These must-make autumn recipes are a peek at the cool-weather comfort foods we look forward to making the entire rest of the year.

 Cinnamon RollsTime to change into your baggiest sweatpants—the ones with the no-longer-elastic waistband.
 (We can't be the only ones who keep those around, can we?!)

-Pork Loin RoastJust like what your grandma would put on the table for Sunday night supper.
+Pork Loin RoastJust like what your grandma would put on the table for Sunday night dinner.
 (Don't you love how food instantly transports you through time?!)

 Onion Thyme Tart"Delicate."
 "Flaky."
 "Perfect."
 "I could not stop eating it!"
 That's what folks are saying about this hors d'oeuvre that's a cinch to make—and devour.